mikimn/arggo/README.md

 # Argo
 > The no-brainer Python package for experiment management

+:warning: This library is still in early development.
+We welcome contributors and early feedback :construction:
 ___

 Argo is a Python library for managing experiment runs in a clean and elegant manner.